Stock market today: Most stocks on Wall Street are up - ExBulletin

 Stock market today: Most stocks on Wall Street are up

-NEW YORK (AP) Wall Street stocks were mostly up on Tuesday after a mixed set of big business earnings results and a stronger-than-expected report from the world’s second-largest economy.
+Stocks on Wall Street are mostly higher on Tuesday after a mixed set of earnings results from big companies and a stronger-than-expected report from the world’s second-largest economy.

 Lockheed Martin has been one of the most powerful forces driving the market.
 It climbed 3% after reporting earnings for the last quarter that beat analysts’ expectations.
 The majority of companies have exceeded forecasts so far in the early days of this reporting season.

 Several companies have stumbled after failing to meet expectations.
 Goldman Sachs fell 2.8% after earnings fell short of analysts’ forecasts, although earnings beat expectations.
-It is one of the most influential members of the Dow Jones Industrial Average, causing the Dow to lag the rest of the market.
+It is one of the most influential members of the Dow Jones, which causes the index to lag behind the rest of the market.

 Bank of New York Mellon fell 1.5% after reporting weaker-than-expected earnings, although its earnings per share met expectations.